HomeAcademicsSummer Courses

 For those already enrolled in a degree or certificate program at Heritage or who apply to a program in advance.

-• We encourage you to take the opportunity to continue to learn and grow in your faith at Heritage by taking a non-credit course.
+• We encourage you to discover learning at Heritage with a non-credit course.

 • Non-credit courses are not graded and do not count toward a Heritage degree; no assignments or exams.